VertigoRay/salt-osx-dsconfigad/README.md

 <a name="knownissues"/>
 ### Known Issues

+#### Salt API Issue

 This module doesn't talk properly with the salt api yet.
 I get the following errors when running `salt '*' state.highstate`:

 * The state "dsconfigad.add" in sls apps.dsconfigad is not formed as a list
 * The state "dsconfigad.config" in sls apps.dsconfigad is not formed as a list

 Not sure what needs to be formed as a list yet, but I'll get it figure out.

+#### Preferred is required

+In my environment, the `preferred` option is required to bind.
+I've tried to trace down the root cause of this, but with no luck.
+This appears to be a _dsconfigad_ issue.

+Without `preferred`, I would get the following error:

+> Authentication server could not be contacted

+This error is discussed on [Apple Support](https://discussions.apple.com/thread/3198558).

+_Note:_ my `_ldap._tcp.example.com` record is set-up correctly.
+_Note:_ using the FQDN for the domain doesn't work for `preferred`.
+I get a different error about the DC not being reachable.
+Only an FQDN of the server will work for `preferred`.